Thursday, May 21, 2026

 Tuesday, February 17, 2026

-Community Meeting #2: Draft Agenda and Meeting Notes
+RESCHEDULED: Community Meeting #2: Draft Agenda & Meeting Notes - New Date Sunday March 22

-Here is the Draft Agenda for the Community Meeting #2 scheduled for 1 pm, Sunday, February 22, 2026.
-Immediately below the agenda is the Meeting Notes from the January 18, 2026 Community Meeting.
+Here is the Draft Agenda for the Community Meeting #2 scheduled for 1 pm, Sunday, February 22, 2026 (now rescheduled to 1 pm, Sunday, March 22, 2026).
+Immediately below the Draft Agenda is the Meeting Notes from the January 18, 2026 Community Meeting.

 WONDER VALLEY COMMUNITY MEETING